RACHEL BOWMAN (Archbold, OH / Eastern Mennonite University ’16)

 DAMILOLA ONAKOMAIYA (Ibadan, Nigeria / The College of Wooster)

 Damilola Onakomaiya grew up in Ibadan, Nigeria, and attended the College of Wooster where she earned a degree in Philosophy.
 She served as a service trip leader in 2016 for a service trip in West Virginia and also earned an award for Distinguished Achievement in Biology in 2014 at Green Mountain College.
-What Damilola is most looking forward to at PULSE is learning about Pittsburgh and the role of nonprofits in societal movements.
 In her free time, she enjoys reading, yoga, and meditation.
 She is serving at East Liberty Development, Inc.

 JULIA PASCALE (Point Lookout, NY / Cornell University ’16)

 Julia Pascale got her degree in Near Eastern Studies from Cornell University‘s College of Arts and Sciences.
 She also completed a Career Discovery Program in Urban Planning from Harvard Graduate School of Design in 2015, and did a term abroad with the School of Oriental and African Studies at London University.
 While at Cornell, Julia worked with the Cornell Annual Fund as a University Representative and served as Alpha Xi Delta’s financial vice president, which involved managing a large budget and serving on an executive committee overseeing all sorority activity.
-During her work with PULSE, Julia looks forward to making a positive contribution to an organization that makes life better for people in Pittsburgh.
 Her hobbies include cooking and baking, traveling, and reading.
 She is serving at the Lawrenceville Corporation.

 EARL PEARSON (Munhall, PA / University of Pittsburgh ’15)

 A graduate of the University of Pittsburgh, Earl Pearson earned his Bachelor of Arts in Urban Studies and minored in Political Science.
-During college, Earl was involved with Pittsburghers for Public Transit as a research intern, a capacity which allowed him to learn about affordable housing, food deserts, and their relevance to local transit access.
-Another practical application of his urban studies degree took the form of an internship with Bike Pittsburgh, where he was involved with the organization’s membership and online presence.
-Earl also participated in the work of Pitt’s chapter of FeelGood, an organization that aims to end extreme poverty and hunger by 2030.
-Earl is excited to have the opportunity to work with local communities with PULSE and make Pittsburgh’s neighborhoods more livable for everyone.
-He enjoys exploring Pittsburgh, cooking new things, and hanging out with Tara, his 13-year-old Irish Setter.
+During college, Earl was involved with Pittsburghers for Public Transit as a research intern, a capacity which allowed him to learn about fare policy, as well as the links between transit access, affordable housing, and food deserts.
+He also interned Bike Pittsburgh, where he was involved with the organization’s membership and online presence.
+Earl also participated in the work of Pitt’s chapter of FeelGood, an organization that aims to end extreme poverty and hunger by 2030 and currently serves as Vice Chair on the national organization’s Board of Directors.
+He enjoys exploring Pittsburgh, cooking new things, and hanging out with Gracie, his Irish Setter puppy.
 He is serving at the Design Center.

 ALYSSA RAPELJE (Columbus, OH / Allegheny College ’16)

 A native of Columbus, Ohio, Alyssa Rapelje attended Allegheny College, where she earned a Bachelor of Science in Global Health Studies and a second major in Psychology.
 As a complement to her academics, she participated in immersion trips to India and Kenya, becoming acquainted with local culture and development and in Kenya teaching the proper use of water filtration systems to families.
 Alyssa has pursued her passion for public health issues through internships in Washington, D.C., where she worked for the National Association of County and City Health Officials, and in Kianyaga, Kenya, where she volunteered at a health clinic and taught English and math at an elementary school.
 During her time at Allegheny, she played on the varsity lacrosse team and was a service leader with Alpha Phi Omega.
-She is most excited to expand her leadership skills with PULSE, and enjoys watching movies, spending time outdoors, and playing with animals.
+She enjoys watching movies, spending time outdoors, and playing with animals.
 She is serving at Beverly’s Birthdays.

 SHRUTI REVANKAR (Houston, TX / University of Pittsburgh ’16)